2001 Buffalo Bills season: Week 12: at San Francisco 49ers

 After three consecutive competitive games against teams that finished with winning records, the Bills were completely dominated by the 49ers in a Sunday Night game in San Francisco.
 In the second quarter, 49ers running back Garrison Hearst opened the scoring with a 1-yard touchdown run, followed by Jeff Garcia finding receiver Tai Streets for a 23-yard touchdown to make the score 14–0 49ers at halftime.
 The Bills' misery continued in the third quarter as Garcia found Terrell Owens for a 17-yard touchdown pass to make the score 21–0 at the end of three quarters.
 Even fullback Fred Beasley and seldom-used running back Paul Smith got in on the fun with touchdowns in the fourth quarter.

 The 49ers dominated the Bills in all phases of the game, outgaining the Bills 409–191 with a 230–29 advantage on the ground while controlling the clock for 39:48 to the Bills' 20:12.
 Alex Van Pelt threw 4 interceptions, while Travis Henry was held to a mere 9 yards rushing.

+As a result, the Bills would be eliminated from playoff contention for the second year in a row at 1-10.